IBMStreams/streamsx.kafka/_docs/235-user_kafka_consumer_group_consistent_region.md

 The data portions (2), are merged by using the MBean created in the JCP.
 Each consumer operator sends its partition-offset map (2) together with the assignable partitions (1), and the checkpoint-ID/resetAttempt to the MBean, which creates a merge in a map with \[checkpoint-ID, resetAttempt\] as the key.
 When the MBean has received mappings for all partitions in the assignable partitions (1) for the combination \[checkpoint-ID, resetAttempt\], the merge is treated being complete, and a JMX notification is emitted.
 The JMX notification also contains the checkpoint-ID and the resetAttempt, so that the operator can wait for exactly the notification for current reset attempt of a checkpoint sequence-ID.
 When an operator has received the right notification, it obtains the merged offset map from the MBean and creates the seek offset map from the merged offset map.

 When a consumer has not received the notification in time, the map in the MBean may be incomplete.
-In this case, the offset for the seek offset map is taken from the partition to offset map (3).
+In this case, a missing partition-to-offset mapping for the seek offset map is taken from the partition to offset map (3).

 The timeout for receiving the JMX notification is a quarter of the reset timeout, but not more than `min (max.poll.interval.ms/2, 30000)` milliseconds.